TheArturthur/CoppermindScraper/Cosmere/Marsh.md

 ### Appearance
 For more images, see [[Marsh/Gallery\|/Gallery]].
 Before becoming an [[Inquisitor\|Inquisitor]], Marsh is stern and determined, earning him the name "**Ironeyes**" as a result of his piercing gaze.
 Marsh looks very similar to his brother [[Kelsier\|Kelsier]], even after becoming an Inquisitor.
 He is over six feet tall.
 Steel Ministry tattoos and [[Hemalurgy\|spikes]] through his eyes are a prominent feature of his face after being made an [[Inquisitor\|Inquisitor]], scars are said to intermingle with his faded tattoos.
 One of his eye sockets is deformed from being crushed by Sazed, and has scars and bony ridges under the skin.
 At least during his dying state in 348 PC, he is said to look thin and skeletal, with ghostly skin and an ill complexion.
 He ages and grows younger by decades with every breath, fluctuating between the two.
 His older form has deep wrinkles and sagging jowls.
-He wears voluminous black robes.
+He wears either voluminous black robes or a black trench coat and brimmed hat.
 He appears to retain his old accent from before the Catecendre, with [[Wayne\|Wayne]] noting that his accent is very old.

 ### Personality